flowlink/nuorder_integration/README.md

 1. Gets all orders in `approved` and `edited` status.
 Webhook marks each order as `processed` using the NuOrder API call `/api/order/{id}/process`.
 2. Creates a new product in NuOrder.
-Saves the `nuorder_id` back in Wombat for later updates.
+Saves the `nuorder_id` back in FlowLink for later updates.
-   Creates also an *inventory record* in Wombat with the `nuorder_id` with inventory 0.
+   Creates also an *inventory record* in FlowLink with the `nuorder_id` with inventory 0.
 3. Updates the product in NuOrder.
 4. **(Not ready yet)** Gets all products form NuOrder based on last modified date.
 5. Updates inventory in NuOrder using `nuorder_id`.